 Bill initially learned to meditate in his early twenties by reading books on Buddhism, sitting on a cushion on his bed, and focusing on the breath.
-This was so practical, helpful, and intriguing, he went on to train in a mix of Tibetan and Theravada Buddhist practices primarily with George Dawson (Namgyal Rinpoche) and Cecilie Kwiat from 1984 to 1994, including attending a Buddhist teacher training program, the Kinmount Seminary and Academy at the Dharma Centre of Canada, for a year and a half, and chairing an affiliated Buddhist group in Ottawa, Crystal Staff.
+This was so practical, helpful, and intriguing, he went on to train in a mix of Tibetan and Theravada Buddhist practices primarily with George Dawson (Namgyal Rinpoche), Cecilie Kwiat and Tarchin Hearn from 1984 to 1994, including attending a Buddhist teacher training program, the Kinmount Seminary and Academy at the Dharma Centre of Canada, for a year and a half, and chairing an affiliated Buddhist group in Ottawa, Crystal Staff.

-Bill started teaching mindfulness-based stress reduction groups (MBSR) for gay men living with HIV at Mount Sinai Hospital in 2001.
-His MBSR training included introductory and teacher development intensive courses through the UMass Medical School Centre for Mindfulness with Jon Kabat-Zinn, Saki Santorelli, Florence Myers and Melissa Blacker; attending an MBSR group led by Bill Knight at the UHN; and consultations with Toronto mindfulness pioneers such as Zindel Segal and Paul Kelly.
+Bill started teaching Mindfulness-Based Stress Reduction groups (MBSR) for gay men living with HIV at Mount Sinai Hospital in 2001.
+His MBSR training included introductory and teacher development intensive courses through the UMass Medical School Centre for Mindfulness with Jon Kabat-Zinn, Saki Santorelli, Florence Myers and Melissa Blacker; attending an MBSR group led by Bill Knight at the University Health Network; and consultations with Toronto mindfulness pioneers Zindel Segal and Paul Kelly.
 He also attended regular vipassana retreats primarily at the Insight Meditation Society taught by a variety of teachers, most memorably Rodney Smith, Narayan Helen Leibensen, and Michael Grady, including a Forest Refuge solo retreat.

 Bill led a randomized-controlled trial of MBSR for gay men living with HIV that was the first to indicate psychological improvements for a mindfulness-based intervention in this population (Gayner, Esplen, DeRoche, Wong, Bishop, Kavanagh & Butler, 2012).

-Before choosing to focus on developing EFMT, Bill collaborated for years with his close friends and colleagues Kate Kitchen and Kirstin Bindseil in teaching a six-day course for mental health professionals, Mindfulness-Based Group Practice, initially through the University of Toronto’s Factor-Inwentash Faculty of Social Work’s continuation education program and then through the Mount Sinai Psychotherapy Institute.
-When Bill decided to focus his attention on Emotion-Focused Mindfulness Therapy, Kate and Kirstin now offer the program with Steven Selchin through Sunnybrook Mindfulness.
+Before choosing to focus on developing Emotion-Focused Mindfulness Therapy, Bill collaborated for years with his close friends and colleagues Kate Kitchen and Kirstin Bindseil in teaching a six-day course for mental health professionals, Mindfulness-Based Group Practice, initially through the University of Toronto’s Factor-Inwentash Faculty of Social Work’s continuation education program and then through the Mount Sinai Psychotherapy Institute.
+When Bill decided to focus his attention on Emotion-Focused Mindfulness Therapy, Kate and Kirstin continued to offer this program with Steven Selchin through Sunnybrook Mindfulness for years.

-Two lines of inquiry led Bill to developing emotion-focused mindfulness therapy.
-On the one hand, he was exploring how to adapt mindfulness to help gay men living with HIV suffering from difficult emotional and behavioural patterns associated with internalized stigma, such as harsh self-criticism, difficulties in generating self-warmth, and self-isolation, as well as unfinished business from the adverse childhood events so prevalent among them.
+Two lines of inquiry led Bill to developing Emotion-Focused Mindfulness Therapy.
+On the one hand, he was exploring how to adapt mindfulness to better help gay men living with HIV suffering from difficult emotional and behavioural patterns associated with internalized stigma, such as harsh self-criticism, difficulties in generating self-warmth, and self-isolation, as well as unfinished business from the adverse childhood events and adult traumas so prevalent among them.